Olu-del/xxHarper-Elearning/ReadMe.md

 How I Set Up the Database
 Step 2:
-I Opened MySQL and createed the database:
+I Opened MySQL and created the database:
     CREATE DATABASE user_eLearning.

     USE user_eLearning.